AlstonChan/Netflix-Clone/README.md

 ### Step Two.
 Install all required dependencies using `npm install`

-You may also install `firebase-tools` so you may use Firebase auth emulators later
+You may also install `firebase-tools` so you can use Firebase auth emulators later

 ```
 npm install -g firebase-tools